FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

 If you're working to stabilize a proof, a good criterion is to see if you can get the proof to go through with the ``--quake`` option.

-You can also try the proof by varying the Z3's random seed.
+You can also try the proof by varying the Z3's random seed and checking that it works with several choices of the seed.

 .. code-block:: none